nodejscn/node-api-cn/worker_threads/port_postmessage_value_transferlist.md

 port2.postMessage({ port: otherChannel.port1 }, [ otherChannel.port1 ]);
 ```

-Because the object cloning uses the structured clone algorithm,
-non-enumerable properties, property accessors, and object prototypes are
-not preserved.
-In particular, [`Buffer`][] objects will be read as
-plain [`Uint8Array`][]s on the receiving side.

-The message object will be cloned immediately, and can be modified after
+The message object is cloned immediately, and can be modified after
 posting without having side effects.

 For more information on the serialization and deserialization mechanisms